Skip to main content

 EMBEDDING_DIMENSIONS1024Embedding vector dimensions (must match the model)

-To use a different embedding model, update all three EMBEDDING_* variables together — the model name and dimension count must be consistent.
+To use a different embedding model, update EMBEDDING_MODEL and EMBEDDING_DIMENSIONS together — the model name and dimension count must be consistent.
+For openai and bedrock, set the provider's credentials as well; Bedrock without EMBEDDING_API_KEY uses the standard AWS credential chain (AWS_ACCESS_KEY_ID / AWS_SECRET_ACCESS_KEY).

 Docker Compose Example